SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

 An AbstractModel can represent the Table' structure through a set of attributes.
 Let's start by defining the backup variables first:
+**NB**: PrimaryKey fields in your Model must be of type long or Int64.

  ```csharp
   long _employeeid;